|

 at stud

-Atamekan on the 2001 Odyssey for M.E.
-The Incredible Journey
+Atamekan on the 2001 Odyssey

-During 1999,
+During

-Atamekan, a stallion of a
+1999, Atamekan, a stallion of a

-rare and ancient breed, arrived in Herefordshire in the UK after
+rare and ancient breed, arrived in Herefordshire in the

-a 4,000 mile journey - to save him from starvation in his native Turkmenistan.
+UK after a 4,000 mile journey - to save him from starvation

-formed a close bond with ex-racehorse Kaan when I travelled with him
+I formed a close bond with ex-racehorse Kaan when

-in this remote part of Central Asia.
-But he was more than just a travelling
+But he was more than just a travelling companion.
+For, having

-companion.
-For, having ME, I have
+ME, I have very

-very limited mobility.
+limited mobility.
 Quite simply, Kaan was my legs.
 Without

-his help, I couldn’t have seen the country widely enough to write the
+his help, I couldn’t have seen the country widely enough to

-to death.
+horses frequently starve to death.

 |

-| Kaan
+Kaan

 in Mari, Turkmenistan |

-1996
+April 1996 |

 |

-| Kaan
+Kaan

 in Anau, Turkmenistan |